 |More than 230 lbs||Firm to Extra Firm||2″ to 3″||3.5 to 4.5 PCF|

-If you’re still having trouble narrowing down the best topper for you, we’ve got you covered.
+If you’re still having trouble narrowing down the best topper, we’ve got you covered.
 Tuck provides in-depth reviews for toppers sorted by material, including some pillows and mattress pads that will round out your experience for an excellent night’s sleep.
 Check out the guides below to learn more.